Advertiser Disclosure

 As we’ve seen, whenever possible, it’s best to take advantage of programs that offer household accounts, since doing so opens the doors to earning from a variety of methods.

-For example, you can both earn transferable rewards from various programs, such as American Express Membership Rewards, RBC Avion, or HSBC Rewards, and then pool them together in a single Avios or Aeroplan account (depending on the partners in the program from which you are transferring points).
+For example, you can both earn transferable rewards from various programs, such as American Express Membership Rewards and RBC Avion Rewards, and then pool them together in a single Avios or Aeroplan account (depending on the partners in the program from which you are transferring points).

 This way, you’ll have an easier time when it comes time to redeem, since you can both be on a single booking rather than two separate ones.